 Once you've signed up for your VPN of choice, simply activate it (making sure to select a US server) and head to the HBO Now website to sign up, or get hold of the HBO Now app on your device of choice.
 You should then be able to watch as if you were in the US.

-There's one small potential confusion worth clearing up: the difference between HBO Now and HBO Go.
+There's one small potential confusion worth clearing up: the difference between HBO Now, HBO Go, and HBO Max.

-For reasons best known to itself, HBO operates two separate streaming services which offer almost identical features and interfaces, and it's a little confusing to the novice.
+For reasons best known to itself, HBO currently operates two separate streaming services which offer almost identical features and interfaces, with a third on the way that's a little different, and it's a little confusing to the novice.
 The main difference is how you pay for them though: HBO Now is a standalone service that anyone can sign up to for $15 a month, while HBO Go is provided to existing HBO cable subscribers free of charge.